-Located on the east cost, the company is a $125 million plastics processor (thermoforming, extrusion, rotomolding) and manufacturer of recreational equipment.
+Located on the east coast, the company is a $125 million plastics processor (thermoforming, extrusion, rotomolding) and manufacturer of recreational equipment.

 The customer historically used operating cash flow to rent trailers for temporary storage of their ever-increasing inventories.
 The need for additional inventory storage was most critical during their annual pre-selling season cash crunch and they were seeking financing for 16 year old trailers to meet the storage need.
 The company wanted to realize a 100% ROI from equipment acquisition in approximately 18 months.
 The second equipment requirement was for new thermoforming machines and associated equipment.
 On both transactions, the customer needed to preserve cash during their cash-tight months until inventory could be sold.
 Additionally, the customer had substantial credit capacity issues with their senior lender obstructing their ability to attain additional capital.